PreranaCheekoty/FYP-Report-CDE4301_Final-/README.md

 For the WT mice, all samples displayed a single band at approximately 400-420 bp, corresponding to the expected size of the floxed _SOCS3_ allele (_refer to figure 7_).
 The presence of a single band at this position indicates that these mice are homozygous *SOCS3*<sup>fl/fl</sup>, meaning both copies of the gene contain loxP sites flanking Exon 2.

-For the knockout mice, two separate PCR reactions were performed: one to detect the LysMCre transgene and another to confirm the _SOCS3_ floxed allele.
-In the LysMCre gel, a band at approximately 700 bp indicates Cre-positive mice, while the absence of this band (or the presence of a lower band around 350 bp) indicates Cre-negative mice.
+For the knockout mice, two separate PCR reactions were performed: one to detect the LysM<sup>Cre</sup> transgene and another to confirm the _SOCS3_ floxed allele.
+In the LysM<sup>Cre</sup> gel, a band at approximately 700 bp indicates Cre-positive mice, while the absence of this band (or the presence of a lower band around 350 bp) indicates Cre-negative mice.
 In the corresponding _SOCS3_ gel, bands around 420 bp confirm the presence of the floxed allele, whereas a smaller band (~250 bp) may reflect Cre-mediated recombination of Exon 2 in specific cells (refer to figure 7).

 Mice showing both the Cre band (~700 bp) and the floxed _SOCS3_ band (~420 bp) are therefore confirmed as LysM<sup>Cre</sup> *SOCS3*<sup>fl/fl</sup>.
 This genotype is required for myeloid-specific deletion of _SOCS3_.
 Overall, the presence of bands at the expected sizes across both gels confirms the successful identification of both control and knockout mice used in this study.